Sigma Level Calculator

 Sigma shift, long-term vs. short-term sigma?

 The so-called sigma shift was originally employed to account for batch-to-batch variability of the true mean of the manufactured product characteristic (width, length, thickness, diameter, etc.).
 Smith reported that a shift in the mean by as much as 1.5σ was observed in Motorola's manufacturing processes.
-From there, he resorts to adjusting of reported sigma levels by shifting them by exactly 1.5 sigma and effectively reporting a 4.645σ process as having a sigma level of six.
+From there, he resorts to adjusting of the reported sigma levels by shifting them by exactly 1.5 sigma and effectively reporting a 4.645σ process as having a sigma level of six.
 However, it seems that Smith confused the observed changes in the mean (subject to natural variation) with the actual changes in the mean (unknown).
 He did not report any confidence intervals or other uncertainty measures which would help us ascertain the uncertainty of his estimated mean shifts, suggesting that this might indeed be the source of the confusion.

 From this initial confusion seemingly stem the notions of short-term versus long-term sigma: one could have a short-term process exhibiting the characteristics of a 4.64σ process, but it would be classified as a long-term 6σ process, on the grounds that one is allowing for short-term misconfiguration of the machinery of exactly 1.5σ.
 This, however, has no basis in reality.
 Observed changes in the mean are not true changes in the mean and there is also no reason to take 1.5 sigma as standard shift since any process will exhibit shifts in the mean from batch to batch, and, equally importantly, from sample to sample.
 These effects cancel out after measuring a certain number of batches and this is all accounted for in the calculation of the standard deviation of the process, and from there - its sigma level.
 Practically, this can be done by taking samples from more than one batch and weighing them equally, or using a time-decay function if deterioration of manufacturing equipment is to be taken into account.

-If in doing so one discovers that the measurements of the mean and standard deviation of the process during batch #1 estimate sigma at 4.64, if six sigma is required, then one cannot simply wave their hand and proclaim six sigma to be achieved, even though the available data suggests a much lower number (resulting 1,700 times more defects!).
+If in doing so one discovers that the measurements of the mean and standard deviation of the process during batch #1 estimate sigma at 4.64, if six sigma is required, then one cannot simply wave their hand and proclaim six sigma to be achieved, even though the available data suggests a much lower number (resulting in 1,700 times more defects!).
 One either has to find the reason for the observed mean shift, if any, or find a way to reduce variability until the target sigma is achieved.
 Similarly, if the first 10 batches of a product had an estimated sigma level of six, then suddenly batch #11 results in a sigma estimate of 4.645 (if taken alone), it may well be a sign that the machinery needs to be inspected and the production line fixed, and not that everything is going as expected.
 If there is natural expected drift in the mean, one way or another, this has to be included in the sigma calculation.
 Ideally it will be detected before it has a significant adverse effect on quality, a fix will be applied and the process will be brought back under control.
 Using sigma shift instead simply misrepresents the actual imperfection of the process.

 In short, using 1.5 sigma shift is completely arbitrary as the number has no basis in reality.
 Furthermore, applying any sigma shift to calculations regarding the yield and defect rate of a process will result in underreporting of the expected defect rate and of overreporting of its expected yield.
 Therefore, the concept of a "Sigma Score" detached from the statistical sigma, standard deviation, makes no sense at all.
+This is why this sigma level calculator does not employ the concept of sigma shift.

 Further discussion into the origins of the 1.5 sigma shift and the applicability of any shift whatsoever for process control or for estimation of long or short-term sigma can be found in this article on sigma shift as well as in reference 3.